rslifka/fate_of_all_fools/README.md

 # Overview

-`Fate of All Fools` (`Fate`) is an suite of visual modifications and data overlays on top of the [Destiny Item Manager](https://www.destinyitemmanager.com/) (DIM) for the Destiny video game. *`Fate` only works with the online version of DIM, not the DIM browser extension.*
+`Fate of All Fools` (`Fate`) is a suite of visual modifications and data overlays on top of [Destiny Item Manager](https://www.destinyitemmanager.com/) (DIM) for the Destiny video game. *`Fate` only works with the online version of DIM, not the DIM browser extension.*

 # Quickstart